BUSINESS PROCESS IMPROVEMENT

 - With a focus on business process transformation, the team creates a project charter and transformation roadmap to define the deployment strategy for recovery.

 An ERP Recovery Effort Success Story

 Ultra recently worked with a process manufacturer to recover from a failed ERP implementation.
-Read the full success story in Ultra’s blog post Had an ERP Failure?
-Here’s How to Work Smarter the Second Time Around.

 The manufacturer needed to replace a legacy ERP solution that would not scale to its expanded business volumes and could not manage production consolidation operations.
 Standalone and manual methods were obstacles and the company wanted improved reporting.

 Rather than focusing on a business process improvement strategy, the company went straight to vendor demos without a clear vision of how a new ERP system would add value.

 Calling on Ultra for expert assistance, one of the managers noted “we didn’t know what we didn’t know.”
 Fortunately for the ERP team, they had not yet made any purchase, since they realized that they didn’t know how to go about the process of ERP solution evaluation and selection.

 Our team helped the manufacturer leverage enterprise technology to achieve true business process transformation by creating a vision of the future state and defining the business value for the project.

 Regardless of how an enterprise fails in its ERP solution project, it’s imperative to follow a recovery roadmap that includes both business process transformation and return on investment.

 Many manufacturing and distribution teams we encounter look to the Ultra ERP consultant team to guide ERP project recovery.
 Contact Ultra to learn more.